 The DAP also runs Heads and Chairs meetings for SEND.

 As well as working as a full DAP, the primary special schools also work together on activities and projects for example IT, Early Years and we are just developing a football league.

 Yorkshire Special Education Partnership - School Direct.

 Chellow is the lead school for the Yorkshire Special Education Partnership School Direct ITT programme.
 We continue to work closely through School Direct with Leeds Trinity University to deliver our programme.
-We have also been granted the licence to recruit for 2016-17.
-Suzanne Craig, our deputy head, leads on the School Direct programme.
+We have also been granted the licence to recruit for 2020-21.
+Anne Slack, our deputy head, leads on the School Direct programme.
 For more information please contact her through our south site on 01274 679972.

 We also work with two teaching schools (click on the links below